XeroAPI/xero-python/xero_python/payrolluk/docs/PayrollUkApi.md

 # **get_employee_salary_and_wages**
 > SalaryAndWages get_employee_salary_and_wages(xero_tenant_id, employee_id, page=page)

-retrieves an employee's salary and wages
+Retrieves a specific employee's salary and wages by using a unique employee ID

 ### Example